Paullllllllllllllllll/AutoExcerpter/README.md

 # AutoExcerpter

-AutoExcerpter is an automated transcription and summarization pipeline for PDF documents and image collections.
-The tool leverages OpenAI's language models (default: gpt-5-mini) to extract text from scanned documents and optionally generate structured summaries with citations, making it ideal for academic research, document digitization, and literature review workflows.
+AutoExcerpter is an intelligent document processing pipeline that automatically transcribes and summarizes PDF documents and image collections.
+Powered by OpenAI's advanced language models (GPT-5-mini by default), the tool converts scanned documents into searchable, structured text with optional summaries and enriched bibliographic citations.
+It is designed for researchers, academics, and professionals who need to digitize and analyze large volumes of documents efficiently.

 ## Table of Contents